Ethena raises $2 million in seed funding for smarter anti-harassment software – TechCrunch

 Petraeus said of the examples users see in the software, “it makes no sense to have Jim and Jan go to a bar if that’s not the environment we are in.”

-Athena also works as a replacement for in-person anti-harassment workshops during COVID-19 and resulting shelter-in-place orders.
+Ethena also works as a replacement for in-person anti-harassment workshops during COVID-19 and resulting shelter-in-place orders.
 As offices continue to remain shut down, companies need to find new ways to talk about issues that are not going away.

 Efficacy of anti-harassment training is hard to track with numbers.
 If a company tried to measure Ethena’s efficacy with data around the number of harassment reports filed before and after the software was used, it presumes that victims are choosing to report in the first place.
 Victims, for a variety of reasons, often don’t report due to fear of retaliation or inaction.